Chapter 3 Making Maps in R

 3.5 Web mapping with leaflet

-provides bindings to the ‘Leaflet’ JavaScript library, “the leading open-source JavaScript library for mobile-friendly interactive maps”.
-We have already seen a simple use of leaflet in the tmap
+leaflet provides bindings to the ‘Leaflet’ JavaScript library, “the leading open-source JavaScript library for mobile-friendly interactive maps”.
+We have already seen a simple use of leaflet in the tmap example.

 Let’s build up the map step by step.

-does require us to explicitly reproject the sf
+And while tmap was tolerant about our AEA projection of philly_crimes_sf, leaflet does require us to explicitly reproject the sf object.

 library(leaflet)